Is pushing your speed worth it?

 Rural roads – the facts

-• On average, three people die each day on country roads.
+• On average, three people die each day on rural roads.

-• In 2022, 61% of all young male car driver serious and fatal collisions happened on rural roads.
+• In 2023, 67% of all fatal or serious speed-related collisions involving young male drivers happened on rural roads.

 Find out more